ubirch/ubirch-client-go/README.md

  Any code other than `200` should be considered a failure.
 The client does not retry itself.
  A good approach to handle errors is to add a flag to the original data storage that indicates whether the UBIRCH blockchain anchoring was successful and retry at a later point if necessary.

+ > Note: **Floating-point numbers and integers greater than 2^53 are invalid values for the JSON data package!**

 ## Quick Start
 1. First, you will need a device UUID, an auth token, and a 16 byte secret: